 What is Irritable Bowel Syndrome (IBS)?

 We often notice even the smallest changes in our bodies.
 IBS can be quite an exception to this fact because the symptoms of this syndrome cannot be noticed so easily.
 Its symptoms aren’t always readily apparent.
-It might begin with minor gastrointestinal discomfort, easily dismissed as common occurrences, especially after a heavy meal.
+It might begin with minor gastrointestinal discomfort, easily dismissed as a common occurrence, especially after a heavy meal.
 Over time, these discomforts can escalate into constipation, indigestion, or a combination of both.
 As bowel movements become irregular, severe stomach pains and other issues may arise.

 Causes for IBS: